angus-mackenzie/ASD-Notes/ASD04.md

     * The only thing that is certain in life is change
     * Requirements are allowed to evolve, but the timescale is fixed
         * To include a neq requirement, or to change a requirement, the user must remove a comparable amount of work
-    * Assumes there are enough non-mandatory features included in the original time frames.
+    * Assumes there are enough non-mandatory features included in the original time frames
 ### Agile Requirements are Barely Sufficient
 * Contrast this to the traditional situation
     * User still has new and changed requirements